wojwozniak/leetcode/1-two-sum.md

     pub fn two_sum(nums: Vec<i32>, target: i32) -> Vec<i32> {
         let mut num_map = HashMap::new();

-        // Only one loop is needed - we will check every combination anyways for (i, &num) in nums.iter().enumerate() {
+        for (i, &num) in nums.iter().enumerate() {
             let complement = target - num;
             if let Some(&j) = num_map.get(&complement) {